Is Breeding Dogs Bad? Good vs. Bad BreedersMay 22, 2019

 Written by Meagan Fernandez, Radiology Technician

 The definition of a puppy mill is: “An establishment that breeds puppies for sale, typically on an intensive basis and in conditions regarded as inhumane.”
 You can easily look up photos, and even videos that depict how poor the conditions of puppy mills are.
 But unless you see it for yourself in real life, you truly do not understand how terrible it really is for all of the animals involved.

 The Bad Breeders

 There is a misconception that all dog breeding is bad, which is not the case.
 The most inhumane way of breeding is done in puppy mills.
 Like mentioned before, the conditions are poor and there is little to no health checks.
-The photo to the right was taken by Jacki Flanigan, part of “walk with the pack”.
+The photo below was taken by Jacki Flanigan, part of “walk with the pack”.

 The Good Breeders

 Do a complete 180 on the breeding wheel, and you have the professional breeders.
 They are reputable, responsible, and caring to the dogs.
 They seek veterinary advice, take care of their puppies, and make sure the dogs and puppies are happy and clean.
 The important thing is to distinguish these different types of breeding, and know how to recognize a puppy mill or backyard breeder, versus a professional breeder.

 Most breeds of dogs go into heat every 6 months.
 Of course, this varies from dog to dog depending on the size and breed.
 Professional breeders may or may not breed a female during every heat cycle.
 They are very intuitive of their dog’s health, and will allow the mother to take a break if they feel she needs one.
 They also make sure that the mother and all of the puppies are examined by a licensed veterinarian, and up to date on vaccines that are appropriate.
 Their dogs are carefully bred, and testing after breeding confirms that both parents are healthy.

 All animals involved have a clean and spacious home, are properly socialized, and overall happy and loved.